AgileRL/AgileRL/README.md

 Currently, we have [tutorials for single-agent tasks](https://docs.agilerl.com/en/latest/tutorials/gymnasium/index.html) that will guide you through the process of training both on and off-policy agents to beat a variety of Gymnasium environments.
 Additionally, we have [multi-agent tutorials](https://docs.agilerl.com/en/latest/tutorials/pettingzoo/index.html) that make use of PettingZoo environments such as training DQN to play Connect Four with curriculum learning and self-play, and also for multi-agent tasks in MPE environments.
 We also have a
 [tutorial on using hierarchical curriculum learning](https://docs.agilerl.com/en/latest/tutorials/skills/index.html) to teach agents Skills.
+We also have files for a tutorial on training a language model with reinforcement learning using ILQL on Wordle in ``tutorials/Language``.
+If using ILQL on Wordle, download and unzip data.zip <a href="https://drive.google.com/drive/folders/13LFspsFQ-7XIlFjnsZttKf4nfVDlnmW2?usp=sharing">here</a>.

-Our demo files also provide examples on how to train agents using AgileRL, and more information can be found in our <a href="https://docs.agilerl.com">documentation</a>.
+Our demo files in ``demos`` also provide examples on how to train agents using AgileRL, and more information can be found in our <a href="https://docs.agilerl.com">documentation</a>.

 ## Evolvable algorithms implemented (more coming soon!)
   * DQN